zpropheter/DeviceDiag/SUPPORT_GUIDE.md

 the sysdiagnose) to see the actual log lines for that key path, in a separate sheet with its own find bar.

-## Known differences from the original web tool

-- The UI is a native SwiftUI redesign of the same tab structure, not a literal port of the HTML — native controls (disclosure groups, save panels, sheets) replace the original's dropdowns and `<details>` elements.
-- No built-in auto-update yet; new versions come through Jamf Pro like any other app update.

 ## Reporting a problem